CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

-# Exercise 2: Migrate Windows Servers from Hyper-V to Azure
+# Lab 01: Creating VM Scale sets from Azure VMs

 ### Estimated Duration: 3 hours

+## Exercise 01: Migrating your apps and your data, leveraging Microsoft services and tools, including Azure Migrate: Server Migration

 ## Overview
 In this Guided Lab, you will learn about Azure migration and how all pre-migration steps, such as discovery, assessments, and right-sizing of on-premises resources, are included for infrastructure, data, and applications.
 Azure Migrate provides a simplified migration, modernization, and optimization service for Azure.